LUNA, the patisserie down Amoy Street spoiling customers with its mouth-watering cakes and pastries, has launched a number of new cakes in their menu.

 Aside from their popular Orh Nee Cake with velvety yam ginko paste and yam cubes; Hazelnut Caramel – LUNA (the cake that bears the “LUNA” brand) and many others; Rose Raspberry and Yuzu Meringue are here to entice the sweet tooths.

-My personal recommendations would be the 2 NEW Japanese inspired cakes of Houjicha Tiramisu (inspired by the trending waterfall cake), and Goma Kinako Mochi Roll – to be launched 8th of October.
+My personal recommendations would be the 2 NEW Japanese inspired cakes of Houjicha Tiramisu (inspired by the trending waterfall cake), and Goma Kinako Mochi Roll.
 Here’s more on the enticing NEW dessert choices:

 Hojicha Tiramisu ($8)